Anti-tank mine: Off-route mines

-Due to the critical standoff necessary for penetration and the development of standoff neutralization technologies, shaped charge off-route mines using the Munroe effect are more rarely encountered, though the British/French/German ARGES mine with a tandem warhead is an example of one of the more successful.
+Due to the critical standoff necessary for penetration and the development of standoff-neutralization technologies, shaped-charge off-route mines using the Munroe effect are more rarely encountered, though the British/French/German ARGES mine with a tandem warhead is an example of one of the more successful.

 The term "off-route mine" refers to purpose-designed and manufactured anti-tank mines.
-Explosively Formed Projectiles (EFPs) are one type of IED that was used in Iraq, but most "home-made" IEDs are not employed in this manner.
+Explosively formed projectiles (EFPs) are one type of IED that was used in Iraq, but most "home-made" IEDs are not employed in this manner.

 Countermeasures

 The most effective countermeasure deployed against mine fields is mine clearing, using either explosive methods or mechanical methods.
 Explosive methods, such as the Giant Viper and the SADF Plofadder 160 AT, involve laying explosives across a minefield, either by propelling the charges across the field with rockets, or by dropping them from aircraft, and then detonating the explosive, clearing a path.
 Mechanical methods include plowing and pressure-forced detonation.
-In plowing, a specially designed plow attached to the front end of a heavily armored tank is used to push aside the earth and any mines embedded in it, clearing a path as wide as the pushing tank.
-In pressure-forced detonation, a heavily armored tank pushes a heavy spherical or cylindrical solid metal roller ahead of it, causing mines to detonate.
+In plowing, a specially designed plow attached to the front end of a heavily-armored tank is used to push aside the earth and any mines embedded in it, clearing a path as wide as the pushing tank.
+In pressure-forced detonation, a heavily armored tank pushes a heavy spherical or cylindrical solid roller ahead of it, causing mines to detonate.